Breadcrumb

 Teaching and tutoring

 Christel Backman lectures on criminology, victimology, socio-legal studies, surveillance studies, theory of science and qualitative methods, and supervises undergraduate students.
-In 2020 she was granted the title 'Excellent Teacher' by the Faculty of Social science, and in 2014 she was, together with her colleagues Sara Uhnoo and Mattias Whalström, awared the Pedagogical prize from the Faculty of Social science for their development of the first cycle cours in criminology.
+In 2020 she was granted the title 'Excellent Teacher' by the Faculty of Social science, and in 2014 she was, together with her colleagues Sara Uhnoo and Mattias Whalström, awared the Pedagogical prize from the Faculty of Social Science for their development of the first cycle cours in criminology.
+In 2024 she and Sara Uhnoo were again awarded the Pedagogical prize from the Faculty of Social science for their local pedagogical development work.

 Backman's main padegogical interest regards the spatial dimensions of learning and teaching.
 She has been part of the faculty's work with developming active learning classrooms (ALC) and hybrid environemnts, and regularly holds workshops for colleagues.
 She is a member of the stearing committee for the university´s network for active learning and ALC, and one of the co-editors of the first book in Swedish on ALC and higher education.
 In 2023-2026 she is evaluating the Learning Lab environment on behalf of the unit for Pedagogical Development and Interactive Learning.